|

 hair in Esa's designs started getting gradually spikier, much

+like her Galactic Destroyer appearance.
 This was quite all right, and I insisted on Esa

 doing more of it.
 It was one of those things that I'd always wanted,